voutilad/virtio_vmmci/README.md

 If you check `date` or `timedatectl` on the Linux guest you should see the system time is very close to our host time.

-#### Testing Clean Shutdown
+### 6. Testing Clean Shutdown
 How can we test a clean shutdown?
-It's not too hard, but it might not work the dame between distros and versions.
+It's not too hard, but it might not work the same between distros and versions.
 Here's what I've done on Ubuntu 18.04.

 Assuming your vm is up and running: